 The medieval market town of Alnwick is just under half an hour’s drive away and offers a good range of shops, bars and restaurants.
 Spend time in the world’s largest second-hand book shop - Barter Books before heading off to Alnwick Castle and world famous The Alnwick Garden.
 You may recognize the castle from the first Harry Potter Films as Hogwarts and from many BBC series over the years including Downton Abbey.
 Have lunch in The Treehouse restaurant and the kids will love the wobbly bridges!

 No trip to Northumberland is complete without exploring the stunning Northumberland coastline and Sugar Sands beach is just over half an hour away, as is Howick Hall, the former home of Earl Grey - beautiful gardens and great tea!

-This cottage accepts two well behaved dogs.
+This cottage accepts three well behaved dogs.

 There has been some issues in the past with local drainage, which is now fully rectified.

 Dogs are charged at £20 each per full or part week.